MAJD12358/HiPplus/README.md

 ## Getting Started
 To start using HiPplus, follow these steps:

-1. Clone the repository: `git clone https://github.com/hippluslang/hipplus.git`
+1. Clone the repository: `git clone https://github.com/MAJD12358/hipplus.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `hipp install`
-3. Build the application: `npm run build`
+3. Build the application: `plus run build`
-4. Run the application: `npm start`
+4. Run the application: `hipplus start`

 For more detailed information, refer to the documentation.